rurbin3/ZKit-Framework/README.md

 - colorama for **making texts colorful** . (*no need for it in linux*)

-- Users can buid their own payloads too . see zkit-market for donwloading some

-- Payload uses an encryption method and random variable names to fool the AVs .
-Virus total result is : 0/59

 NOTE : windows payloads have to be **compiled** to work . but **not for linux payloads** . because linux has python built-in .

  *thats it you are all done* .